-Museum Artifact: Pulvex Kitty & Cat Flea Powder, 1961
+Museum Artifact: Pulvex Products – Flea & Lice Powder, Analgesic Tablets, and Kitty & Cat Flea Powder, 1930-1960

 Made By: William Cooper & Nephews Inc., 1909 N. Clifton Ave., Chicago, IL [Lincoln Park]

-You might not guess it by looking at the cutesy packaging, but this 1961 bottle of Pulvex “Kitty & Cat Flea Powder” represents an important crossroads in the history of pet-care pesticides.
+You might not guess it by looking at the cutesy packaging, but the 1961 bottle of Pulvex “Kitty & Cat Flea Powder” pictured above represents an important crossroads in the history of pet-care pesticides.

 Up through the Second World War, most commercial flea powders in the U.S. were approved for use on both dogs and cats—Felix and Fido could share their itch meds.
 But when a certain super-powerful bug destroyer called DDT was added to many of these formulas in the late 1940s, the new treatments were soon deemed a tad too dangerous for smaller dogs and just about any size cat (kitties clearly included).
 Hence, pet owners looking to treat a flea-ridden feline in the Mad Men era were now left to seek out an alternative product.
 It was provided, in this case, by a company called William Cooper & Nephews Inc.—a British invader into the Chicago industrial landscape, and one of the world’s great innovators of animal cleansing remedies.